Konica Minolta’s Michael Mathé and Alison Seltzner Recognized as ENX Magazine 2023 Difference Makers

-Ramsey, NJ, June 07, 2023 (GLOBE NEWSWIRE) -- Konica Minolta Business Solutions U.S.A., Inc. (Konica Minolta) is pleased to announce Michael Mathé, Chief of Operations and Sales Enablement and Alison Seltzner, Strategic Account Director as honorees on ENX Magazine’s 2023 Difference Makers List.
+MISSISSAUGA, Ontario, June 13, 2023 (GLOBE NEWSWIRE) -- Konica Minolta Business Solutions (Canada) Ltd. (Konica Minolta) is pleased to announce Michael Mathé, Chief of Operations and Sales Enablement and Alison Seltzner, Strategic Account Director as honorees on ENX Magazine’s 2023 Difference Makers List.
 This annual program recognizes high-performing individuals in the document technology industry who have made significant contributions and are dedicated to uplifting the industry.

 Michael Mathé, Chief of Operations and Sales Enablement